dustywhite7/Econ8310/SlidesCode/11 - SVM.md

 ---

-### Separating Hyperplanes?
+# Separating Hyperplanes?

-If we create a strict classifier (assuming that it is possible to do so), we must find a hyperplane that **perfectly** separates our classes.
+In order to create a strict classifier (assuming it is possible to do so), we must find a hyperplane that **perfectly** separates our classes.
 - May not be possible
 - May not be desirable, even if possible
-	- Would almost certainly lead to overfitting
+	- Would lead to overfitting in many cases

-Instead, we can use a different fitting rule to determine our ideal separator.
+Instead, we can use a more nuanced fitting rule to determine our ideal separator.

 ---